ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 Keep yourself innocent, if you would be
 happy.
 Save when you areyounar, that you
 irtay spend when you arc old.
 Read over
-the above maxims at least once a week
+the above maxims at least once a week.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_fitzgerald_ver01:data:sn83016348:00415624517:1865070801:0413/pct:5.707243,68.266164,12.703830,15.888663/!600,600/0/default.jpg"/>
 </td>